Updated: Sep 27, 2021

 Wasted Tapes, of Cincinnati, Ohio, is a label that caught my attention early into the shutdowns this year.
 Their band The Serfs quickly became a quarantine favorite of mine alongside PC World and Crime of Passing.
-Read my conversation with the founder, Dakota Carlyle, below and check out his list of music recommendations below!
+Read my conversation with the founder, Dakota Carlyle, below and check out his list of music recommendations!

 When was Wasted Tapes founded?
 Do you consider it a label with signed bands, a community co-op, or a healthy mixture of both?